katylouise/FireFlyApp/README.md

 FireFly
 ========

-This is a picture sharing app built in a couple of days with an aim to learn the basics of Swift.
+This is a picture sharing app built in a couple of days in a small team with an aim to learning the basics of Swift.
 It was built in XCode with Parse as a database.
-Both of these technologies were also new to me at the time, so that added to the steep learning curve!
+Both of these technologies were also new to us at the time, so that added to the steep learning curve!

 Learning
 ---------